aliyun/terraform-provider-alicloud/website/docs/r/gpdb_instance.html.markdown

 -> **NOTE:**  Create instance or change instance would cost 10~15 minutes.
 Please make full preparation.

+-> **NOTE:**  This resource is used to manage a Reserved Storage Mode instance, and creating a new reserved storage mode instance is no longer supported since v1.127.0.
+You can still use this resource to manage the instance which has been already created, but can not create a new one.

 ## Example Usage

 ### Create a Gpdb instance